steve-caron-dynatrace/hot2021-k8s-app-teams/Exercise_Instructions/06_Play_with_Management_Zones/README.md

 ### ***Optional*** Add the missing rules for `app:sockshop` Management Zone

 This part is optional.
 If you want to do it manually in the Dynatrace console, the instructions are below.
-But there is a certain amount of repetive clicking involved... :unamused:
+But there is a certain amount of repetitive clicking involved... :unamused:

 Otherwise you can skip this section and go to the next section where you will automtically import the Management Zone rules using a script... :muscle: